B2D1/B2D1/README.md

 I'm writing 💻 React with Typescript.

-Sometimes use NodeJS.
+Sometimes use 💡 NodeJS.

-I'm learning 💡 Rust.
+I'm learning 📖 Rust.

+I like to design 🎨 that why I keen on Front-end

-Welcome to visit my 🌐 [blog](https://www.baobangdong.cn/).
+Welcome to visit my ✍️ [blog](https://www.baobangdong.cn/).